bradleypallen/academic-kickstart/content/publication/allen-1996-case/index.md

 authors: ["Bradley P Allen", "S Daniel Lee"]
 publication_types: ["8"]
-abstract: "A case-based reasoning system which is smoothly integrated into a rule-based reasoning system, thus coordinating case based reasoning techniques and rule-based reasoning tech niques in a unified automated reasoning system, in which an automated processor may proceed by inferential reasoning on the facts of the problem and the cases by means of rule-based reasoning techniques or based on procedural directives supplied by a human programmer, and may select
+abstract: "A case-based reasoning system which is smoothly integrated into a rule-based reasoning system, thus coordinating case based reasoning techniques and rule-based reasoning techniques in a unified automated reasoning system, in which an automated processor may proceed by inferential reasoning on the facts of the problem and the cases by means of rule-based reasoning techniques or based on procedural directives supplied by a human programmer, and may select